remogatto/mandala/README.md

 # What's that?

-Gorgasm is a framework for writing Android native applications in [Go].
+Gorgasm is a framework for writing Android native applications in [Go](http://golang.org).
 You can develop, test and run your application on your desktop and then deploy it to an Android device.
 It encourages the use of idiomatic Go for writing Android applications: communication happens through channels, without callbacks.
 The framework is not to be